mohorev/yii2-upload-behavior/README.md

 ===========================

 This behavior automatically uploads file and fills the specified attribute with a value of the name of the uploaded file.
+This code is inspired by, but not derived from, https://github.com/yii-dream-team/yii2-upload-behavior.

 [![Latest Version](https://img.shields.io/packagist/v/mongosoft/yii2-upload-behavior.svg?style=flat-square)](https://packagist.org/packages/mongosoft/yii2-upload-behavior)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)